CU-Robosub/Yolo-Train-System/data_gen/README.md

 ```
 ./bag2images ___.bag
 ```
 3. A zip file ending in "_unlabeled.zip" will have been created containing the jpgs.
 From there see the section below titled "Labeling images from an *_unlabeled.zip file."
-Run the following command to unzip and load the unlabeled images into OpenLabeling:
+Run the following command to unzip and load the unlabeled images into OpenLabeling.
+It will prompt you for which bag file to move:
 ```
 ./label_zip
 ```